Eslam491999/Investing-Portfolio-Simulation/README.md

 ## Features

-- Select stocks from a predefined list (Apple, Google, Amazon, Microsoft, Tesla).
+- Select stocks from a predefined list (e.g., AAPL, AMZN, MSFT).
 - Choose a date range for the simulation.
 - Set an initial cash amount for the portfolio.
 - Select a lookup period for resampling (weekly, monthly, quarterly).